*Updated: July 7, 2022

 As you begin to carve out your own unique ritual, you should also incorporate the plethora of tools that exist to help you.

-For as many distractions as the Internet offers, there’s an equal number of tools that can actually improve your productivity.
+For as many distractions as the Internet offers, there’s an equal number of tools that can actually improve your productivity and help you write faster.
 Do a little research to see if a tool exists to help with your particular pain point.
 There are literally thousands out there, but here are a few on my personal radar…

-- Words-to-use.com: a thesaurus which groups subject-related words.
+- Words-to-use.com: a thesaurus that groups subject-related words.

 - OTranscribe: a lifesaver for transcribing videos, allowing you to write on the same screen and slow down the speed.